-Whether you are doing a home renovation project or partaking in a personal hobby, including safety considerations when you plan is beneficial to help keep you and your loved ones safe at home.
+Whether you are doing a home renovation project or partaking in a personal hobby, including safety considerations in your plan can help keep you and your loved ones safe at home.
 Keep the following in mind:

-- Working with or on utilities (i.e., electrical circuits, plumbing) can be dangerous and cause extensive damage; do not touch these if you are not competent or qualified. - Whether knives in a kitchen or tools in the garage, keep sharp or dangerous objects and tools out of reach of children. - PPE is not just for tasks performed at work and may be necessary at home as well (i.e., hearing protection while mowing, pot holders while handling hot pans).
+- Working with or on utilities (e.g., electrical circuits, plumbing) can be dangerous and cause extensive damage; do not touch these if you are not competent or qualified. - Whether knives in a kitchen or tools in the garage, keep sharp or dangerous objects and tools out of reach of children. - PPE is not just for tasks performed at work and may be necessary at home as well (e.g., hearing protection while mowing, pot holders while handling hot pans).